rajeevthapa09/FinanceApp/report.md

 * Yesterday: Felt sick all day.
 Worked on Advisor page a bit.
 Worked on budget page.
 * Today: Try to get everything I can do to complete the project
 * Block: Medicine side effects

+## 12/08/2023
+* Yesterday: worked on building budget history, adding profile page.
+* Today: complete the project as much as I Can
+* Block: n/a